 The WDB will maintain the integrity of tests and assessments and follow regulations and guidelines.
-Trained staff will administer the TABE, CASAS, or other approved NRS assessments, to participants interested in entering a workforce program.
+Trained staff, by EPG and Prince George's Community College, will administer the TABE, CASAS, or other approved NRS assessments, to all American Job Center participants interested in entering a workforce program.
 Whenever needed, the Adult Education program will offer professional development to workforce partners on administering assessments and the state's Assessment Policy to ensure compliance.
 Workforce partners assess participants based on the requirements for various training programs, and the choice of assessment will be dictated by the desired industry's requirements and needs.